mlabs-haskell/covenant/STANDARDS.md

 repeatedly using ``seq``.
 They are not confusing, and are considered ubiquitous enough for inclusion into the ``GHC2021`` and ``GHC2024`` standards.
-Having this extension on by default simplifies a lot of performance tuning work, and doesn’t really require signposting.
+Having this extension on by default simplifies a lot of performance tuning work, and it doesn't require 'indicating'.

 ``BinaryLiterals``, ``HexFloatLiterals`` and ``NumericUnderscores`` all simulate syntactic features that are found in many (or even most) other